 Keep proof of all your addresses!
 Ideally, you will keep a copy of all tenancy agreements as well as a copy of all your council tax bills.

 Keep a copy of all your papers and IDs.
-If your passport expires, ask your government to return back your old passport and keep it safe.
+If your passport expires, ask your government to return your old passport and keep it safe.

 Keep a spreadsheet with all dated you travel to and from the UK.
 Keep a copy of your plane tickets.